2023 Draft advice to inform the strategic direction of the Government’s second emissions reduction plan

 We have released our draft advice to inform the strategic direction of the Government’s second emissions reduction plan, covering Aotearoa New Zealand’s 2026–2030 emissions budget.

-We will be consulting on this draft advice from 26 April to 20 June 2023.
+Consultation on this draft advice took place 26 April - 20 June 2023.
 We will deliver our final advice to the Minister of Climate Change by 31 December 2023.

-This page provides links to our draft advice and related documents, how to get involved, and where to learn more.
+This page provides links to our draft advice and related documents, information about consultation, and where to learn more.

 - Read a web version online

 - Download a copy: 2023 Draft advice to inform the strategic direction of the Government's second emissions reduction plan (April 2023) - [.PDF - 3.57 MB]

 - DETA Consulting: Non-Cost Decarbonisation Barriers for Process Heat [.PDF - 5.1 MB] + Cover note [.DOCX - 90 KB]